lpqtan/lidar/README.md

-# lidar
+# lidar (name tbc)
-analysing lidar data fro hoarding
+lidar is a basic program for analysing lidar data for hoarding detection

+# Installation
+nothing yet.